 In forming the coalition government in 2010, the Conservatives and Liberal Democrats (who in 2009 called IMP "incompatible with a free country") promised "to end the storage of Internet and email records without good reason".
-Now, less than two years later, they propose to adopt exactly the policy they opposed then by reinstating the Interception Modernisation Programme with only one key change: the name.
-The Coalition Government have claimed that the proposals are different because information will be stored by CSPs rather than a single, centralised database controlled by government.
-But Labour, before dropping the proposals entirely, also dropped plans for a centralised database.
+Less than two years later, they reinstated it as the Communications Capabilities Development Programme.
+The draft Communications Data Bill was the first attempt at the necessary legislation.

-The Home Office argue that the programme gives law enforcement the same ability to track whom you are contacting on your computer or smartphone (over email, Skype, instant messaging, social networks) that they had with earlier forms of communications (checking your telephone bill).
-Until now, under EU data retention rules, ISPs had to keep records of when you went online and when you used the ISP’s email system.
+The Home Office argues that the programme gives law enforcement the same ability to track whom you are contacting on your computer or smartphone (over email, Skype, instant messaging, or social networks) that was available with earlier forms of communications (by checking your telephone bill).
+Under EU data retention rules, ISPs must keep records of when you go online or you use the ISP’s email system.

-These new proposals would likely also require communications service providers also to collect third-party data transiting their networks which, until now, has seldom been monitored, let alone recorded for twelve months on the off-chance it will be useful.
-ISPs can do this, at a price, by installing "black boxes" on their networks that use a relatively new technology called deep packet inspection (DPI) that reconstructs the web pages you are viewing.
-A regime like this is surveillance – wiretapping – of the whole population by default without any court's consideration of whether it is appropriate in a particular case.
+As drafted, the CDB would require communications service providers also to collect third-party data transiting their networks, data that, until now, has seldom been monitored, let alone recorded for twelve months on the off-chance it will be useful.
+ISPs would need, at a price, to install "black boxes" on their networks that use a relatively new technology called deep packet inspection (DPI) that reconstructs the web pages you are viewing.
+A regime like this is surveillance – wiretapping – of the whole population by default without any court's having considered whether it is appropriate in a particular case.

-The data to be intercepted and stored would include websites visited, the names of email, instant messaging correspondents, or lists of social networking "friends", and the time, size, and length of Internet phone calls.
-While the content of messages is not supposed to be included, the 2009 LSE report (PDF) on the last set of proposals notes that the separation of communications data and content is no longer straightforward.
+The data to be intercepted and stored would include websites visited, the names of email and instant messaging correspondents, lists of social networking "friends", and the time, size, and length of Internet phone calls.
+While the content of messages is not supposed to be included, the 2009 LSE report (PDF) on the last set of proposals notes that separating communications data and content is no longer straightforward.
 We will have to trust that the systems for picking out communications data (the names of correspondents, dates, and times) from systems like Hotmail or Facebook, will ignore the rest of the content.

 The price of deploying these systems will run into billions and the technical feasibility of operating at scale is uncertain.
-The Home Office officially estimated the cost of the original Interception Modernisation Programme at £2 billion over ten years, and the Coaltion have argued that the Communications Data Bill proposals would cost £1.8bn.
-However, the Home Office refuse to disclose how they calculated the costs and benefits (claiming this would put national security at risk).
-An independent LSE study observed that off-the-record briefings of £12 billion were "quite realistic".
-Even a scaled-down version would still be a substantial sum to be spending to gain uncertain benefits in a time of recession and austerity.
+The official Home Office estimate is £1.8bn.
+An independent LSE study called off-the-record briefings of £12 billion "quite realistic".
+Either amount would be a substantial expense with uncertain benefits at this time of recession and austerity.

-Lacking any implementation details, it's not clear what the technical burden on CSPs will be in today's world of constantly changing and multiplying internet services or how distant companies offering services to UK consumers will be forced to comply.
+Lacking implementation details, the technical burden on CSPs is unclear, as is how distant companies offering services to UK consumers would be forced to comply.
 However, the increasing use of encryption will mean that much of the intercepted data is unreadable.
 In addition, the black box software will have to be updated frequently as commonly used sites like Facebook or Gmail are tweaked and redesigned.

 Experience shows that surveillance technologies are subject to function creep.
 Once the system is in place, even if the original purpose is limited to the most serious crimes, demand to extend access to those investigating minor offences will grow.
 Data collection continues to expand: first came legal access to data collected in the ordinary course of business, then a requirement to retain that data, now the government is seeking access to third-party data.
-Under any reasonable understanding of human rights, interception and surveillance should be targeted at those suspected of crimes, not at the general population.
-Finally, the programme is likely to be extremely expensive.
+For these reasons, the Open Rights Group contends that under any reasonable understanding of human rights, interception and surveillance should be targeted at those suspected of crimes, not at the general population.

 What you can do: